 - Remote colleagues can share large files and collaborate in various programs.

 LogMeIn Pro is one of the most popular remote desktop software options.
-Owned by the same company as other team collaboration tools like GoToMeeting its features are geared toward large businesses, but it’s a more affordable option than its main competitor, TeamViewer.
+Owned by the same company as other team collaboration tools like GoToMeeting its features are geared toward large businesses.
 You also get some perks you won’t find elsewhere, like 1 TB of cloud storage and LastPass Premium (a password manager service) subscriptions included in every plan.
 With LogMeIn, you can either use the app or access most features through any web browser.
 Unfortunately, LogMeIn no longer offers a free version.

 LogMeIn Pro offers a 14-day free trial, and they require you to purchase an annual license.

-IDrive’s RemotePC offers a free version (one user, one computer access), an affordable plan for small businesses, robust features for large businesses and a help desk plan for IT departments.
+IDrive’s RemotePC is an affordable plan for small businesses, offering robust features for large businesses and a help desk plan for IT departments.
 It’s available across multiple platforms and devices and is extremely easy to set up and connect.
 And you can gain access from a browser instead of going through the app.
 This software is an excellent value for small businesses that need all the basics for a reasonable price.
 Unfortunately, they no longer offer a free version, but their consumer price and plans are all much lower than the other top two picks.

-RemotePC offers a 30-day free trial for its Team and Enterprise plans.
+RemotePC offers a 7-day free trial for its Team and Enterprise plans.
 You’re required to purchase an annual license.